 What is a Safety Data Sheet?

 A safety data sheet (SDS), formerly known as a material safety data sheet or MSDS, is a written document from a chemical manufacturer or supplier describing the common name(s) of the product, the physical and health hazards, entry routes, permissible exposure limits (PELs), and precautions or controls for safe chemical use.
 The SDS also includes emergency first aid procedures; and the name, address, and telephone number of the chemical manufacturer or supplier.
-A SDS is part of a Chemical Hazard Communication Program or a Laboratory Safety Manual.
+A SDS is part of a Chemical Hazard Communication Program or a Laboratory Safety Manual (Chemical Hygiene Plan).

 Finding SDSs and Chemical Safety Information